huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 You have two ears and one mouth.
 Therefore, you should listen twice as much as you speak.

 Make active listening mode your default.
-Listen to what is not being said.
+Listen to what is not said.
 Listen intently before replying.
 Listen with compassion.
 Then observe, engage.
 And then ask powerful and thoughtful genuine questions.
 Opinions are earned—not owed.
 Everyone has to agree with you LATER.

 Know when not to talk.
 Say what needs to be said.
 When you say something, make sure it benefits all parties involved and contributes to the conversation.
 Seek mutual benefit in all interactions.
 Remember: If both people are not winning, both are losing.
 Think Win-Win.